christianbundy/drewdevault.com/content/blog/Gemini-TOFU.md

 certificate was trusted and provides a means to review the certificate and revoke that trust.

+Note that being signed by a certificate authority in the system trust store is not considered meaningful to this algorithm.
+Such a cert is TOFU'd all the same.

 [^1]: Rationale: this fingerprint matches the output of `openssl x509 -sha512 -fingerprint`.

 That's it!
 If you have feedback on this approach, please [send me an email](mailto:sir@cmpwn.com).

-Note that my implementation doesn't *entirely* match this behavior, but it's close and I'll finish it up before 1.0.
-If you want to read the code anyway, [here it is][2].
+My implementation doesn't *entirely* match this behavior, but it's close and I'll finish it up before 1.0.
+If you want to read the code, [here it is][2].

 [2]: https://git.sr.ht/~sircmpwn/gmni/tree/master/src/tofu.c